ptlharshil/Scratch-search-app/README.md

 Assumptions:
   Availabilty: from 12:00 to 14:00, here 14:00 is the end of availability time
-  1. A user cannot enter only the end of availability time (i.e. to) as an input
+  1. A user cannot enter only the end of availability time (i.e. to) as an input / if availability (from) input is missing then its not a valid input
   Example:
     Clinic Name-
     State-